A topic from the subject of Analytical Chemistry in Chemistry.

 Key Points

-* Endpoint detection: The endpoint in a complexometric titration is typically determined using an indicator that changes color in response to the complex formation.
-A common indicator is Eriochrome Black T, which forms a blue complex with magnesium ions.
+Endpoint detection: The endpoint in a complexometric titration is typically determined using an indicator that changes color in response to the complex formation.
+A common indicator is Eriochrome Black T (EBT), which forms a blue complex with magnesium ions.
 At the endpoint, the indicator complex dissociates, resulting in a color change to pink.
+Other indicators are used depending on the metal ion and the chelating agent employed.

 Main Concepts

 Complexometric reactions are based on the formation of stable complexes between metal ions and chelating agents.
-The stability constant determines the strength of the complex formed.
+The strength of the complex, and thus the success of the titration, is largely determined by the stability constant (Kf).

 Complexometric Reactions and Titrations